 Two hours per week will be devoted to content and one to method.
 The content aspect of the course will consist of a survey of the history of the United States.
 In the method hour, methods of teaching history from the lower grades through those of the junior high school will be discussed.
-The method hour is intended also for four year college students majoring in history.
+The method hour is intended also for four-year college students majoring in history.

-234. METHODS OF TEACHING ARITHMETIC Three hours Both content and methods in arithmetic throughout the grades will be considered.

-236. METHODS OF TEACHING MUSIC Two hours The student will get practice to lead a class in the elementary school in singing as the major part of teaching technique in elementary school music.
-Demonstration lessons will be observed by the class as a whole.

-- 238. METHODS OF TEACHING ENGLISH One, two, or three hours Content as well as method receives attention.
-Same as English 330m. - 240.
-Methods of Teaching Latin Three hours Same as Latin 327 and 330m combined. - 310.
-EDUCATIONAL MEASUREMENTS Three hours A survey course of present-day practices of measuring the results of teaching. - 321.
-DIRECTED OBSERVATION OF TEACHING AND LESSON PLANNING
+- 234. METHODS OF TEACHING ARITHMETIC Three hours Both content and methods in arithmetic throughout the grades will be considered. - 236.
+METHODS OF TEACHING MUSIC Two hours The student will get practice to lead a class in the elementary school in singing as the major part of teaching technique in elementary school music.
+Demonstration lessons will be observed by - 238.
+METHODS OF TEACHING ENGLISH One, two, or three hours Content as well as method receives attention.
+Same as English 330m.
+Two hours devoted to content; one to method. - 240.
+METHODS OF TEACHING LATIN Same as Latin 327 and 330m combined. - 310.
+EDUCATIONAL MEASUREMENTS Three hours A survey course of present-day practices of measuring the results of teaching and of mental testing. - 321.
+'DIRECTED OBSERVATION OF TEACHING AND LESSON PLANNING

-About one-third of the time is spent in the schools of Grand Rapids with specific instructions for directed observation.
-The other two hours are devoted to conferences and class discussion of reports.
+LESSON PLANNING Three hours About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
+The three classhours are devoted to conferences and class discussion of reports.
 Each student is required to write four intensive reports.
 For students planning to teach in the elementary schools.
 To be taken the first semester of their Senior year.

-- 322. PRACTICE OF TEACHING Three hours One of three hours is set aside for practice teaching.
-The other two are used for an investigation into the technique of teaching language usages, grammar, and composition. - 324.
-DIRECTED OBSERVATION AND LESSON PLANNING Three hours This course is like Education 321 and is for students looking for positions in the junior and senior high schools.
+An investigation into the technique of teaching language usages, grammar, and composition receives the main emphasis.

+324. DIRECTED OBSERVATION AND LESSON PLANNING Three hours This course is like Education 321 and is for students looking for positions in the junior and senior high schools.
 To be taken the second semester of their Junior year.